Find Flooring Ideas for EVERY Room

 The dining room is often an extension of the living room, but with a difference.
 There is always the concern of food and liquid spills, so you need a wear-resistant and stain-resistant flooring.
 Fortunately, most carpet styles now offer stain and moisture resistance, so that the same carpeting used in the living room can flow through to the dining room.
 Another option is the durability of wood, laminate or tile in the dining room.
 As long as the choice complements the styles of adjacent rooms, and your furniture, then you can choose whichever flooring best suits your own fashion sense.

 Now let’s move into the kitchen, where there is usually high foot traffic, more spills than you may care to admit, and generally more cleaning required due to cooking.
 In addition, this is an area where you want to minimize the possibility of slipping.
 Wood laminate, vinyl or linoleum has traditionally been the best choice in the kitchen.
-Recently, ceramic tile has gained in popularity, but keep in mind that tile is harder on the feet, and can be colder in the winter months.
+Recently, ceramic tile has gained in popularity, but keep in mind that tile is harder on the feet, and can be colder in the winter months where having insulating shades like these help.
 On the other hand, ceramic tile makes a dramatic statement in the kitchen, and works in both contemporary and traditional homes.

 The bathroom is an area where your flooring must be waterproofed, washable and non-slip.
 Here you can use vinyl, ceramic tile and even some of the newer laminate and wood products that are specifically designed to hold up in high moisture areas.
 Again, area rugs add a soft touch, and are much easier to clean than wall-to-wall bathroom carpeting.
 Be sure any area rugs or mats are non-slip.